Chirality Amplification and Chiral Segregation in Liquid Crystals

-As Fig.~\ref{fig:4} (c) shows, the domain structure is actually quite complex, each with layer normals oriented along different body diagonals.
+As Fig.~\ref{fig:4} (c) shows, the domain structure is quite complex, each with layer normals oriented along different body diagonals.
 Layers formed in early stages of pattern formation have thicknesses less than the cholesteric pitch, increasing to several pitch lengths during coarsening.
-See Fig.~S3 and Fig.~S6 b).
+See Fig.~S3, Fig.~S6 b), and Fig.~S7.
 Layers less wide than about a pitch do not have a simple, single twisted cholesteric structure but exhibit a double-twist structure.
-Layers annihilate by shrinking to zero thickness at a corner or edge of the simulation box, or via motion and annihilation of edge dislocations.
 The system remains in a poly-domain structure after $2 \times {10^6}$ Monte Carlo steps per spin.
 The dynamics of micro-structural evolution is shown in Supplementary Video S1 and in Fig.~S5.
-Cross-sectional images are shown in Fig.~S2.
+Cross-sectional images {over the entire simulation length} are shown in Fig.~S2 {with selected insets shown in Fig.~S7}.

-Finally, for values of $K/J=0.833$ and larger, a more complex, disordered double twist geometry without a uniform twist axis emerge.
+Finally, for values of $K/J=0.833$ and larger, a more complex, disordered double twist geometry without a uniform twist axis emerges{, as seen in Fig.~S6 (d)}.
 The defect-rich micro-structures suggest the formation of blue phases, which have not previously been observed in studies of the chiral Lebwohl-Lasher model.
 We plan to investigate the details of the blue phase in the uniform chirality Lebwohl-Lasher model in future work.